chrispy-snps/public-domain-recipes/content/collard-greens-with-smoked-duck-and-parnips.md

 author: "Jayson"
 ---

+# Collard Greens with Smoked Duck and Parsnips

 This dish was a pandemic leftover invention loosely inspired by Ethiopian gomen.
 It can be served as a side dish, but we eat it an an entree.
 If you intend it as a side dish, then this serves 4.
 The smoked duck adds a bit of saltiness, so it's better to season to taste after cooking.
 Serve with good quality, crusty bread.

 - ⏲️ Prep time: 20 min